Between Two Worlds: Straddling the Past and a Still-forming Future

 Paul H. Keckley, PhD, Managing Director, Navigant Center for Healthcare Research and Policy Analysis (Washington DC/Chicago)

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Heart Transplant, Interventions and Coronary Artery Disease
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Heart Transplant, Interventions and Coronary Artery Disease

 Keywords: CardioSource WorldNews Interventions, ACC Publications, Angina Pectoris, Angina, Unstable, Body Mass Index, Cardiac Catheterization, Cardiac Surgical Procedures, Centers for Medicare and Medicaid Services (U.S.), Clinical Coding, Clinical Competence, Continuity of Patient Care, Coronary Artery Disease, Cost of Illness, Data Collection, Daucus carota, Electrocardiography, Electronic Health Records, Electronic Prescribing, Government Regulation, Heart Failure, Heart Transplantation, Liability, Legal, Medicare, Patient Protection and Affordable Care Act, Patient Readmission, Registries, National Cardiovascular Data Registries, Reimbursement, Incentive, Value-Based Purchasing, Patient Discharge